-How to Set Up a Django Web Framework on Ubuntu 20.04 LTS (Focal Fossa)
+Setting up a Django Web Framework on a Production-Optimized Instance running Ubuntu 20.04 LTS (Focal Fossa)

-Django is a web development framework for developing dynamic websites and applications.
+Django is a web development framework which allows you to develop dynamic websites and applications.
 Django allows the use of less code and eases the creation of complex websites.
-It provides a very good structure and easy methods that help to do the heavy lifting when writing web applications.
+It provides a very good structure and easy methods that help do the heavy lifting when writing web applications.

-There are many different ways to install the Django framework on Ubuntu:
+There are many different ways to install Django on Ubuntu:

-Django installation with pip in a virtual environment: By installing pip, you can install Django for use by any user on the system.
+Django installation with pip in a virtual environment: By installing pip, any user on the system can install and use Django.
 The pip should always contain the latest stable Django.
 By using this method, you can install Django without affecting the entire system.
 This is typically the most practical and recommended approach to working with Django.